Gradient Descent as Implicit EM in Distance-Based Neural Models: The Geometric Substrate

 \section{The Geometric Substrate}

 The main result of this paper---that responsibilities emerge as gradients---rests on a specific geometric foundation.
 This section establishes that foundation.
 We first summarize the interpretation of neural network outputs as distances or energies rather than confidences, importing this result from prior work.
 We then define the class of log-sum-exp objectives to which our analysis applies.
-Finally, we briefly recall the structure of classical expectation-maximization, not because our method requires it, but to establish the reference point against which implicit EM will be compared.
+Finally, we recall the structure of classical expectation-maximization, which serves only as the reference point against which implicit EM will be compared.